Viola kauaensis

-Viola kauaensis is a rare species of flowering plant in the violet family known by the common names Kauai violet and pohe hiwa.
-It is endemic to Hawaii, where it is known from Kauai and Oahu.
+Viola kauaensis is a rare species of flowering plant in the violet family known by the common names Kauaʻi violet and pohe hiwa.
+It is endemic to Hawaii, where it is known from Kauaʻi and Oʻahu.

-This plant grows in bogs on Kauai and wet mountain habitat in the Koʻolau Range on Oahu.
+This plant grows in bogs on Kauaʻi and wet mountain habitat in the Koʻolau Range on Oʻahu.

 There are three varieties of this plant.
-Viola kauaensis var. kauaensis is distributed in bogs and cloud forests in northwestern Kauai.
-Viola kauaensis var wahiawaensis (nani wai`ale`ale) is distributed on Kauai.
+Viola kauaensis var. kauaensis is distributed in bogs and cloud forests in northwestern Kauaʻi.
+Viola kauaensis var wahiawaensis (nani wai`ale`ale) is distributed on Kauaʻi.
 In 2003 there were two populations totalling only 13 individuals.
 Viola kauaensis var. hosakae is a rare variety on Oahu.